EricLafortune/Breakout/README.md

 Alternatively, you can run its commands manually.

-You'll then have three alternatives binaries:
+You'll then have three alternative binaries:
 * `out/breakout.prg`: a raw TI BASIC file.
 * `out/breakout.dsk`: a disk image with the BASIC file, for emulators like Mame.
 * `out/breakout.tfi`: the BASIC file in TIFILES format, for emulators like